An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: Verification and validation

 When the momentum is transported only by advection, no forces are exerted on the droplet body and surface.
 As a result, the velocity field in the overall domain should remain spatially constant and equal to $\v_a = (0,0,1)$.
 The maximum norm $L_\infty$ is employed to measure how much the numerical velocity deviates from the analytical one, i.e.,\

-where $\mathbf{v}_i$ denotes velocity of all interface-intersected cells, and $\mathbf{v}_{\infty}=\v_a=(0,0,1)$.
-The numerically inconsistent solution can cause large nonphysical interface deformations leading to a complete deterioration of the solution, visible for a verification configuration in the left image in \cref{fig:U-old-inconsistent-method}.
+where $\mathbf{v}_i$ denotes velocity of all cells.
+The previous SAAMPLE method \citep{tolle2020saample} can cause large nonphysical interface deformations leading to a complete deterioration of the solution, visible for a verification configuration in the left image in \cref{fig:U-old-inconsistent-method}.
 The deterioration is amplified by the $p-\v$ coupling algorithm that will calculate a pressure field $p$ that enforces $\nabla \cdot \v =0$.
 This, in turn, causes artificial acceleration in all cells where $\v_c^{n+1} \ne \v_a$.
 The consistent \rhoLENT{} method ensures the shape of the droplet is preserved, as shown on the right image in \cref{fig:U-old-inconsistent-method}.

 The \cref{fig:old-inconsistent-method} contains the velocity error calculated with the old, inconsistent method.
 Every line in the diagram is labeled by the number of the case, mesh resolution $N$, and droplet density $\rho^-$.
 The default ambient density is $1$.
 Thus, the $\rho^-$ also represents the density ratio.
-As shown in \cref{fig:old-inconsistent-method}, the cases with the density ratio $\rho^-=1$ run successfully until end time $t_{end}= 0.41s$.
-All cases with a density ratio higher than $1$, namely $\rho^- > 1$, diverge and stop early.
+As shown in \cref{fig:old-inconsistent-method}, all cases with a density ratio higher than $1$, namely $\rho^- > 1$, diverge and stop at early stage.
 Cases with a very high density ratio of $10^4$ (e.g., case $0011$ and $0003$) fail catastrophically.
+The complete results are shown in \cref{legend:densityRatioInfluence_fullTime}, in \cref{sec:appendix-a-imageWithLegend}.

 When \rhoLENT{} is used, as shown in \cref{fig:new-consistent-method}, the velocity error remains exactly $0$ in all cases.
 This means that the interface velocity remains consistent with the ambient flow and is unaffected by the mesh resolution and density ratio.
-The results demonstrate the exact recovery of numerical consistency for the advection of the two-phase momentum, using the conservative formulation of single-field two-phase Navier-Stokes equations.
+The results demonstrate the exact recovery of numerical consistency for the advection of the two-phase momentum, using an implicitly discretized momentum term in a conservative formulation of single-field two-phase Navier-Stokes equations.